 - External pathways are cleared in severe weather by the Landlord

-- Written notice/permission from a parent must be given when a child is being collected by someone else, or alternatively, give a Password which will be on the system that must be known by the collecting adult.
+- Written notice/permission from a parent must be given when a child is being collected by someone else or, alternatively, a password must be given.
+This will be stored in our system and must be known by the collecting adult.

 - Visitors will never be left alone with the children.

 - Security procedures will be regularly reviewed by the manager, in consultation with staff and parents.

 Spillages of blood, vomit, urine and faeces will be cleaned up immediately in accordance with our Intimate Care Policy.